The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 Impact

 The crown fire.
-Consuming more than just trees, the very rules of the old community are cremated.
+The very rules of the old community are cremated.

 The canopy that shaded out saplings is gone.
 The thick floor of needles preventing seeds from rooting is ash.
 The input is total, lethal, and absolutely necessary.